Venue & Settings

 | Services and pricing | No, each venue has its own service menu |

-| Subscription and billing | Each venue has its own Pro subscription; shared bookable staff are billed once across the account |
+| Subscription and billing | Each venue has a paid Pro commitment.
+Shared billing uses one Stripe subscription and invoice; separate billing creates a venue-specific subscription and invoice.
+Shared bookable staff are billed once across the account |

 | Wallet balance (Sparks) | No, each venue has its own wallet for AI, SMS, and email |